Quantitative FinanceApril 7, 2026

 The 0DTE Hypothesis

 Algorithms may buy and immediately short to capture rebates ("wash trading").
 This inflates volume without representing true accumulation.
-Additionally, the DIX ignores "Lit" exchange volume (like the Closing Cross), potentially missing key institutional moves.
+Additionally, the DIX ignores "Lit" exchange volume, missing key institutional moves.

 Structural Market Evolution: Why DIX Degraded